 The high protein helps your cat build and maintain lean muscle mass.

 To keep the carbs minimal, Nulo incorporates low glycemic ingredients.
 This includes components such as sweet potatoes, lentils, and chickpeas.
-These additions also provide a lot of natural energy, which is sufficient for a cat.
 It’s a high calorie cat food that gets most of its calories from protein.

 In addition, Nulo added its patented BC30 probiotics.
 This aids in keeping a healthy gut flora.
 In turn, it supports digestion, immune response, and metabolism regulation.